bobowedge/adventures-in-telework/_posts/2021-04-13-advent_of-cuda.md

 }
 ```

 After all of those were written, the solution was pretty straightforward: for each `N`, convert to it a string, concatenate to the key and take the MD5 hash.
-As Day 1 and 2, each thread is responsible for different integers:
+Like in the code for Days 1 and 2, each thread is responsible for different integers:

 ```c++
 unsigned int N = threadIdx.x + blockIdx.x * blockDim.x;